thewtex/tmux-mem-cpu-load/README.rst

 ====================================================
-                  screen-cpu-mem
+               tmux-mem-cpu-load
 ====================================================
 ----------------------------------------------------
-CPU and RAM memory monitors for use with GNU Screen_
+CPU, RAM memory, and load monitor for use with tmux_
 ----------------------------------------------------